-5. Proposal Meeting
+4. Proposal Approval

-Although a scheduled proposal meeting is advised and preferred, it is possible for the faculty advisor and reader to approve field sites and field experience proposals through electronic communication.
-The MPH program manager (3004 LSB or mph@byu.edu) can assist with room scheduling for the proposal meeting.
+Although a proposal approval meeting is advised and preferred, it is possible for the faculty advisor and reader to approve field sites and field experience proposals through electronic communication.

-Following the proposal meeting, students must submit a signed faculty advisor and reader approval form (Field Experience Proposal Approval Form).
+Following the proposal approval, students must submit a signed faculty advisor and reader approval form (Field Experience Proposal Approval Form).
 This form must be submitted along with an electronic copy of the final field experience proposal to the MPH program manager (mph@byu.edu) before registration for HLTH 688R can be approved.